-Course content We identify the portion of a syllabus that contains a description of the course's content by searching for section titles such as "Summary," "Description," and "Content."8 Typically, this portion describes the basic structure of the course, the key concepts that are covered, and (in many cases) a timeline of the content and the materials for each lecture.
+Course content We identify the portion of a syllabus that contains a description of the course's content by searching for section titles such as "Summary," "Description," and "Content."
+Typically, this portion describes the basic structure of the course, the key concepts that are covered, and (in most cases) a timeline of the content and the materials for each lecture.

 Reference list We compile a list of bibliographic information for the required and recommended readings of each course by combining the list provided to us by OSP with all other in-text citations that we could find, such as "Biasi and Ma (2022)."
-We were able to compile a list of references for 71 percent of all syllabi.
+We are able to compile a list of references for 71 percent of all syllabi.
 We then collect bibliographic information on each reference from Elsevier's SCOPUS database (described in more detail in Section 2.2); this includes title, abstract, journal, keywords (where available), and textbook edition (for textbooks).

 Methods of evaluation To gather information on the methods used to evaluate students and the set of skills trained in the course, we use information on exams and other assignments.
 We identify and extract the relevant portion of the syllabus by searching for sections titled "Exam," "Assignment," "Homework," "Evaluation," and "Group."
-Using the text of these sections, we distinguish
+Using the text of these sections, we distinguish between hard skills (assessed through exams, homework, assignments, and problem sets) and soft skills (assessed through presentations, group projects, and teamwork).
+We were able to identify this information for 99.9 percent of all syllabi.